NCAA Tournament 2019: Power Ranking All 32 Teams in Round 2

 29. Iowa Hawkeyes

-Iowa pulled a mild upset when it pushed over No. 7 Cincinnati, 79-72.
-Playing in front of a friendly crowd, the Bearcats were cruising early, but the Hawkeyes took over late thanks to some seriously hot shooting from deep (11-for-22).
+Iowa pulled a mild upset when it pushed over No. 7 Cincinnati 79-72.
+Playing in front of a friendly crowd, the Bearcats were cruising early, but the Hawkeyes took over late thanks to some seriously hot shooting from deep (11-of-22).

-A team that shot 36.1 percent from three as a whole during the season, Iowa probably won't be able to rely on that again—ditto a non-presence from a team star like the Bearcats' Jarron Cumberland, who went 2-for-7 from the field in the first half.
+A team that shot 36.1 percent from three during the season, Iowa probably won't be able to rely on that again.
+Ditto a non-presence from a team's star like the Bearcats' Jarron Cumberland, who went 2-of-7 from the field in the first half.

 28. Florida Gators